nzx9/nzx9/README.md

 - 🌱 I’m currently learning : C++
 - 👯 I’m looking to collaborate on : None
 - 🤔 I’m looking for help with : None
-- 💬 Ask me about : Anything. 😂
+- 💬 Ask me about : Anything I know. 😂
 - 📫 How to reach me: mail me (navindum@sltc.edu.lk)
 - 😄 Pronouns: "නවිඳු දනංග"
 - ⚡ Fun fact: null is